 Check out our Settlus API Quickstart guide to get started building on Settlus.

-The Settlus API allows developers to interface with the Settlus mainnet.
-With this API, developers can execute transactions, query on-chain data, and interact with the Settlus network, relying on a JSON-RPC standard.
+The Settlus API lets you interact with the Settlus mainnet.
+You can execute transactions, query onchain data, and interact with the Settlus network using a JSON-RPC standard.

 Yes, Settlus is EVM compatible.

 Settlus uses the JSON-RPC API standard.
-This API is crucial for any blockchain interaction on the Settlus network, allowing users to read block/transaction data, query chain information, execute smart contracts, and store data on-chain.
+This API handles all blockchain interactions on the Settlus network, letting you read block/transaction data, query chain information, execute smart contracts, and store data onchain.

 Settlus supports standard Ethereum JSON-RPC methods.
 Some chain-specific methods may vary.
-Please check the Settlus API endpoints documentation for a complete list.
+Please check the Settlus API Endpoints for a complete list.

-When accessing the Settlus network via a node provider like Alchemy, Settlus developers use an API key to send transactions and retrieve data from the network.
-For the best development experience, we recommend that you sign up for a free API key!
+When accessing the Settlus network via a node provider like Alchemy, you use an API key to send transactions and retrieve data from the network.
+For the best development experience, we recommend you sign up for a free API key.

 Common Ethereum libraries like ethers.js should be compatible with Settlus, given its EVM nature.